 sets the Meter Balance, Payment Debt Register, Time Debt Registers [1 … 2] and the Accumulated Debt Register (with their SMETS1 meanings) to zero.

 Where the target SMETS1 GSME does not support positive values for the Disablement Threshold (with its SMETS1 meaning) and the DisablementThreshold value in the Service Request is positive (with their DUIS meanings), the S1SP shall create a SMETS1 Response indicating failure.
-For clarity, the S1SP shall undertake no further processing of the Service Request.Update Prepayment Configuration (SRV 2.1)
+For clarity, the S1SP shall undertake no further processing of the Service Request.

+When setting Payment Mode to Prepayment Mode, regardless of whether the Device is currently in Credit Mode or Prepayment Mode, the target SMETS1 ESME:

+sets the Emergency Credit Limit to £5, or some other value that may have been set on the ESME prior to the ESME’s DateCommissioned (with its DUIS meaning), and sets the Emergency Credit Balance to twice that Emergency Credit Limit and activates Emergency Credit, regardless of whether Emergency Credit is currently activated, or any Emergency Credit has been used thereby clearing any Emergency Credit that has been used (with their SMETS1 meanings).
+For clarity, any successful activation of Emergency Credit resulting from an Activate Emergency Credit (with its SMETS1 meanings) will set the Emergency Credit Balance to the current Emergency Credit Limit; and

+sets the Meter Balance, Payment Debt Register, Time Debt Registers [1 … 2] and the Accumulated Debt Register (with their SMETS1 meanings) to zero.

+Update Prepayment Configuration (SRV 2.1)

 Where the target SMETS1 ESME or SMETS1 GSME does not support the update of Debt Recovery Rate Cap (with its SMETS1 meaning) when in Prepayment Mode (with its SMETS1 meaning) the S1SP shall ignore DebtRecoveryRateCap (with its DUIS meaning) if the Device is already in Prepayment Mode (with its SMETS1 meaning) and return a SMETS1 Response indicating success.